ror-study-group/cucumber-blog/README.md

 **FactoryGirl** - Generally speaking, FactoryGirl allows you to make objects (such as users, posts or comments) without creating real-deal ActiveRecord objects.
 It allows you to configure what a standard instance of any ActiveRecord database object should look like in a central place so that your test code is clutter-free.
 More info: [Rails Testing — Factory Girl](http://www.hiringthing.com/2012/08/17/rails-testing-factory-girl.html#sthash.t30UMlFy.dpuf)

-#### Integration Testing
+#### Acceptance Testing
-*Integration tests build on unit tests by combining the units of code and testing the resulting combination.*
+*Checks a particular feature for correctness by comparing the results for a given input against the specification.*

 **Capybara** - Tool to write integration tests that interact with a website the way a human would.
 This example uses RSpec: